breatheco-de/content/src/content/lesson/what-is-the-internet.md

 ## Everything is Text (HTTP)

-As it is to be expected, if you wish to share documents, all you need is text.
+As expected, if you wish to share documents, all you need is text.
 When you build web pages, everything runs under the HTTP protocol (The Hypertext Transfer Protocol) which is a specialist in text transmission.

 What this means is that: everything is text.
 For example, if you wish to send a photograph to your grandmother through an email, this is more or less what happens: